Skip to main content

 3. Navigate to Desktop > Class Files > yourname-Photoshop for Web Class > iTastify and double–click iTastify Design Done.psd.

-5. Scroll to the top left of the artboard so you can see the iTastify logo clearly.
+5. Scroll to the top left of the artboard so you can see the iTastify logo.

-6. In the Layers panel, expand the nav folder to reveal the navigation elements.
+6. In the Layers panel, expand the nav folder.

-7. Click once on the itastify-logo layer to select it—notice this is likely a Smart Object, indicated by the small icon in the thumbnail.
+7. Click once on the itastify-logo layer to select it.

-8. In the Properties panel (Window > Properties) note that the W (Width) is 229 px.
-Document this measurement carefully—maintaining consistent sizing between design and development phases is essential for pixel-perfect implementation.
+8. In the Properties panel (Window > Properties) notice the W (Width) is 229 px.
+We’ll need to remember that size.

 Exporting SVG from Illustrator

-1. In the Layers panel, double–click the itastify-logo layer's Smart Object thumbnail (the small square icon to the left of the layer name).
-This action will launch the source application.
+1. In the Layers panel, double–click the itastify-logo layer’s Smart Object thumbnail (to the left of the itastify-logo layer name).

-2. If you get an alert about what to do after editing, click OK to acknowledge the workflow.
+2. If you get an alert about what to do after editing, click OK.

-3. Adobe Illustrator should launch automatically.
-If you encounter a PDF Modification warning, check Discard changes and click OK—this prevents unwanted modifications to your source file.
+3. Adobe Illustrator should launch.
+If you get a PDF Modification warning, check Discard changes… and click OK.

-5. Open the Transform panel by choosing Window > Transform to access precise sizing controls.
+5. Open the Transform panel by choosing Window > Transform.

-8. Choose File > Export > Export As to access Illustrator's modern export engine.
+8. Choose File > Export > Export As.

-9. Navigate to Desktop > Class Files > yourname-Photoshop for Web Class > iTastify > optimized folder.
+9. Navigate to Desktop > Class Files > yourname-Photoshop for Web Class > iTastify > optimized.

 10. Set Format (Mac) or Save as Type (Windows) to SVG (svg).